apburton84/apburton84.github.io/_posts/2025-05-01-build-dosexe.md

 ## Setting up the environment

-First, download and install the NASM assembler and the OpenWatcom C compiler on your system.
+The above software is available on the FreeDOS bonus CD, which you can download from the FreeDOS website.
+You can install the addition softwareusing `FDIMPLES` or `FDUPDATE` commands in FreeDOS. (nice and easy)

 ## Building the program